claromes/socialswitch/README.md

 ## Usage

-Access any profile, posts, tagged posts or tags on Instagram and the extension will redirect automatically to Picuki.com or Imginn.com.
+Access any profile, posts, tagged posts, stories profile or tags on Instagram and the extension will redirect automatically to Picuki.com or Imginn.com.

 Select a viewer option and enable or disable redirection through the popup.